-The type of coffee maker you need may not be the same one that your neighbor swears by.
+Given the variation in preparation, the type of coffee maker you need may be different from the one that your neighbor swears by.
+So ask yourself these questions.
 Do you live alone or need a carafe that can caffeinate five people every morning?
 Do you like to take your time making coffee, or do you want something that is programmed to start brewing as soon as you wake up?
 Is coffee your only vice, or do you want a machine that can also make espressos and cappuccinos?
 On that note, do you already have a coffee maker and are looking to add a dedicated espresso maker to your kitchen counter?

 1. Ninja Hot and Cold Brewed System

-Pros: No need to spend money on an expensive frother.
-Make lattes and cappuccinos at home with the Ninja, which has a built-in frother that produces silky and smooth foam in only seconds using either hot or cold milk.
+Pros: The device has a built-in frother that produces silky and smooth foam in only seconds using either hot or cold milk.

 Cons: The Ninja comes with a 50-ounce (10-cup) carafe, but it’s not dishwasher safe.